|Northwestern University||Office: Lunt 203|

 More recently I became interested in the area of Artificial Intelligencei, particularly Neural Networks and Deep Learning.

 Find here some of my preprints and other information about my research.

-More recently I have also become interested in the translation business.
-I am a member of the American Translators Association (ATA), and the The Chicago Area Translators and Interpreters Association.
-My language pair is English to Spanish.
+I briefly worked in the translation business.
+I used to be a member of the Austin Area Translators and Interpreters Association (AATIA) and the American Translators Association (ATA), and the The Chicago Area Translators and Interpreters Association.
+My language pair was English to Spanish.

 Besides my work and my studies I have other interests.
 I like Mathematical puzzles, computers, Science in general, and also Philosophy and Humanism.